 How can I make payments?

 College Ave Student Loans offers the following payment methods:

 A one-time electronic payment from a bank account, or

 Recurring electronic (ACH) payments from a bank account

 By Mail: If you would like to send a check, make the check payable to College Ave Student Loans.
 If you want to make a payment to a single loan include the account number, but if you are paying multiple loans please include your Document ID.
 Mail the check to the following address.

 c/o UNIVERSITY ACCOUNTING SERVICE, LLC

 Carol Stream, IL 60197-5863

 By Phone: Call our toll-free Customer Service line (844-803-0736) to make an automated payment by phone 24/7.
 (Loans originated by Nationwide Bank should call 877-244-8164.)
-You can make a one-time electronic payment or set up recurring electronic (ACH) payments through a Customer Service Representative (Monday, Wednesday, Thursday, and Friday from 8AM to 6PM ET and Tuesday from 8AM to 7PM ET).
+You can make a one-time electronic payment or set up recurring electronic (ACH) payments through a Customer Service Representative (Monday through Friday from 8AM to 8PM ET).